Вземете подарък чаша с избрани хостинг планове!

 Scope of Restrictions

-The lock primarily prevents high-impact actions such as transfers.
-Depending on the registrar, it may also restrict updates to critical settings including registrant information and email servers.
-These controls are designed to limit changes that could alter ownership or redirect domain traffic.
+The lock primarily prevents high-impact actions, such as transfers.
+Depending on the registrar, it may also limit updates to critical settings, including registrant information and nameservers.
+These controls are designed to restrict changes that could alter ownership or redirect domain traffic.

 Registrar-Level Management

-Most registrars provide direct commands for enabling or disabling domain locks in the account control panel.
-Access is typically protected by authentication steps, ensuring changes are deliberate and verified before taking effect.
+Most registrars provide direct controls to enable or disable domain locks in their account dashboards.
+Access is typically protected by authentication steps, ensuring that changes are intentional and verified before they take effect.
 This allows users to manage restrictions without needing technical access to registry systems.

 Types of Domain Lock